programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 ### Why might this setup fits your needs?
 Using a blog as a collaborative research notebook is a good way for a small, committed group of scholars to share their ongoing work with the scholarly community and public.
 Research shows that open publishing does not inhibit additional publication through more traditional scholarly channels[^2], and, in digital humanities in particular, it is not unusual for exemplary blog posts to find their way into peer-reviewed journal articles and essay collections[^3].
 Publishing ongoing work in this way can help your group to control when and how your work gets distributed to others you can learn from and build on it.

 Collective blogging platforms are ubiquitous thanks to platforms like WordPress, but this lesson is designed to give you more direct control over the blogging pipeline than a commercially hosted solution (e.g. WordPress.com) or a self-hosted but complex software suite (e.g. WordPress, Drupal).
 Designing your own blogging ecosystem gives you and your collaborators more oversight of the mechanisms by which your research reaches the world.
 In the case of the Scholars' Lab, our workflow has allowed us to more easily collaborate on series of posts with one another and with colleagues from other institutions.
 Because we control the technical infrastructure, we can design the blogging environment to meet our needs rather than the other way around.
-When working in a platform like Jekyll you trade ease of use for distributed labor—a tradeoff not to be taken lightly.
+When working in a platform like Jekyll you trade ease of use for distributed labor: a tradeoff not to be taken lightly.
 This lesson will offer cautionary tales, advice for how to successfully navigate such a setup with users of varying skill sets, and a supportive workflow designed to accommodate those needs.

 This lesson uses GitHub because it's free and was the best fit for our scholarly case study's needs, but you may wish to research the features of comparable opensource, free (e.g. GitLab) and paid (e.g. hosting on your own servers[^4]) options for versioning and web hosting.